D4wnstar/aetherwisp/Thermodynamics/Fundamentals/Thermodynamic transformation.md

 ![[Graph Work in thermodynamic transformation|90%|center]]

 This does not hold for irreversible transformations, whose work is usually not $\int PdV$.
 For example, in the [[free expansion of an ideal gas]], the system does not perform any work to expand, so $\Delta W=0$ despite the volume and pressure both not changing.

+The purpose of normal, $A\to B$ transformations is to change the system's state.
+The purpose of cyclical, $A\to A$ transformations is that they produce heat from work, and since they are cyclical, they can be performed indefinitely provided there is work to be given.
+These form the core principle of a [[heat engine]].